 We encourage you to apply for scholarships and poster sessions as a student, and take advantage of our competitive grant and fellowship program once you graduate.
 Refer to the Applications & Programs page for information regarding:

-- DEADLINE EXTENDED!
-NEW 2019 Assembly of Didactic and Clinical Educators (formerly Assembly of School Faculty) Poster Application.
-General Poster Presentation - Due November 1
+- 2019 Assembly of Didactic and Clinical Educators (formerly Assembly of School Faculty) General Poster Application - Closed

 - 2019 Annual Congress Poster Application (opens mid-February 2019).
-Oral & General Poster Presentation - Due April 1
+Oral and General Poster Presentation - Extended to May 1

 Check out this list of scholarship recipients and consider applying in the future.